ChiefGyk3D/Boon-Tube-Daemon/docs/MULTI_ACCOUNT_MIGRATION.md

 ## Overview

-The multi-account feature allows you to monitor multiple YouTube channels simultaneously, each with its own optional Discord role for notifications.
+The multi-account feature allows you to monitor multiple YouTube channels simultaneously, each with its own optional Discord configuration (role, webhook, or both).

 **Key Features:**
 - Monitor unlimited YouTube channels
-- Assign different Discord roles per channel
+- **Assign different Discord roles per channel** (mention different groups)
+- **Post to different Discord channels/servers per YouTube channel** (via webhooks)
+- **Mix and match**: Some channels share webhooks, others use dedicated ones
 - Backward compatible - existing configs work without changes
 - Drop-in upgrade - no breaking changes

+## Real-World Use Cases

+### Use Case 1: Multi-Server Bot
+You run a bot that serves multiple Discord servers.
+Each server wants notifications for different YouTube creators:
+- Server A wants announcements for Creator 1 in their #videos channel
+- Server B wants announcements for Creator 2 in their #announcements channel
+- Server C wants both creators but in separate channels

+**Solution:** Use per-channel `discord_webhook` to route each creator to the right server/channel.

+### Use Case 2: Role-Based Notifications in One Server
+Your Discord server monitors multiple creators, and members can opt-in to specific creators:
+- @LinusTechTips role for LTT fans
+- @MKBHD role for Marques fans
+- @VeritasiumFans role for science enthusiasts

+**Solution:** Use per-channel `discord_role` to mention the right group for each creator.

+### Use Case 3: Mixed Configuration
+You have a main server (#youtube-uploads) for all creators, but one popular creator gets their own dedicated channel:
+- 5 creators → Post to #youtube-uploads with @AllVideos role
+- VIP creator → Post to #vip-creator with @VIPFans role

+**Solution:** Set default webhook for most channels, override with `discord_webhook` for the VIP channel.

 ## Backward Compatibility